Understanding the Differences Between Standalone Novels, Closed Series, Open Series, and Mixed Series

 Remember, the format you choose shapes not only the storytelling process but also how your work is marketed and received by readers.

-How From Seed to Series Can Help
+How From Seed to Story Can Help

 So, what will you create next?